simonachkar/redux-app/README.md

 ##### Removing a Notification

 Now we need to remove a notification when clicking on the notification `X` button on the right.
 And where should we fire the action from?
-The `Notificaiton` component itself!
+The `Notification` component itself!

-We do the same thing as we did when adding a notifiaciton.
-Go to `src/components/Notification.js`, and import `connect` from `react-redux` and `removeNotification` from `actions.js`:
+We do the same thing as we did when adding a notification.
+Go to `src/components/Notification.js`, and import `connect` from `react-redux` and `removeNotification` from `actions.js.

 ```js
 import { connect } from 'react-redux'